-Applications with the primary purpose of addressing the FHRI Fund Focus Areas of Aboriginal, rural and regional health, Burden of diseases, Living with COVID-19 and Long-COVID or Mental Health are encouraged.
+Applications to CUREator+ that address the FHRI Fund Focus Areas of Aboriginal, rural and regional health, Burden of diseases, Living with COVID-19 and Long-COVID or Mental Health are encouraged.

-The Activity Lead will be responsible for ensuring all partners in the proposed research or innovation Activity are adequately involved in the development of the application to the External Program.
+The Activity Lead is responsible for ensuring all partners in the proposed Activity are adequately involved in the development of the CUREator+ application.

-The Activity Lead must provide OMRI with a copy of their External Program application prior to submission to the External Program, and if unsuccessful, provide a copy of feedback received from the External Program.
+The Activity Lead must provide OMRI with a copy of their CUREator+ application prior to submission.
+If unsuccessful, the Activity Lead must provide a copy of feedback received to OMRI.